ZviKnoll/-IPC---Incremental-Potential-Contact/Progress Report.md

 Looking on example to check how to load Obj files.
 Temp conclusion: IPC simulation work in this pattern.
 Given some Object (Geometric) to set the area, simulate the mesh object when they have contact each other.
 I used vectary software to create mesh like the object Roy gave me.
 Unfortunately, just after I finish to copy the object I realized that this software know to export just to geometric object.
 In order to solve this, I downloaded gmsh program, I tried to use it but it really uncomfortable.
-I sent message to Roy to ask him which program I should use. (~3 hr)
+I sent message to Roy to ask him which program I should use. (~3 Hr.)

 ## Week 14-20/05:
 Meeting with Roy about the Project progress.
-He noticed me how to continue and how the work should be. (~1 hr) Some google about how to convert stl file to msh. (~2 hr)
+He noticed me how to continue and how the work should be. (~1 Hr.)
+Some google about how to convert stl file to msh. (~2 Hr.)